-that the parents and the educators of these persons from the elementary school through college bad almost completely ignored their evident need to be prepared for certain inevitabilities of their lives including marriage courtship.
+The most important finding of the study was that both the parents and the educators of these women from the elementary school through college had almost completely ignored their evident need to be prepared for certain inevitabilities of their lives of which marriage and courtship was one.

-They had many difficult problems that they were not prepared to solve because their college training had given them little on which to draw in helping with solutions.
+These women had many difficult problems that they were not prepared to solve because their college training had given them little on which to draw in helping them with solutions.

 There were religious problems.
 These were mainly conflicts over the religious practices of their family and conflict within themselves over changing religious values.
 There were health problems.
 Many had health problems before entering college.
 These were not discovered by the college authorities.
-They were aggravated by four years of neglect, which made many suffer from illnesses that might have been prevented if taken in time.
+They were then aggravated by four years of neglect, which made many suffer from illnesses that might have been prevented if taken in time.

 There were financial problems.
-Regardless of how much their income was they show that Students have not been tautiful with did not know how to live within it.
+Regardless of how much their income was they did not know how to live within it.

 They did not know how to meet problems of crisis situations-deaths, illness, premarital and marital relationships.
 There were problems of sexual adjustment.
 There were problems arising out of conflict with relatives.
-There were husband-wife relationship problems; parent-child relationship problems.
+There were husband-wife relationship problems, parent-child relationship problems.

-For most of these graduates their college training had contributed nothing to their sex education of a scientific nature that would help them in making proper adjustments.
+Most of these women felt that their college training had contributed nothing to their sex education of a scientific natures that would help them in making proper adjustments.